dendronhq/dendron-site/vault/dendron.release.changelog.md

 ![[dendron.topic.commands#goto-note,1:#*]]

-- NOTE: this fixes [issue 564](https://github.com/dendronhq/dendron/issues/564) which causes a new note to be created on hover.
+- NOTE: this fixes [issue 564](https://github.com/dendronhq/dendron/issues/564) which causes a new note to be created on hover when combined with `noAutoCreateOnDefinition` set to `true`.
 We introduced [[noAutoCreateOnDefinition|dendron.topic.config#noautocreateondefinition]] configuration to help folks transition to the new behavior.
 Auto creating on definition will be deprecated in a future release

 ### Enhancements
 - better details in diagnostics report